makrai/notes/nozza2003-lang-spec-BERTs.md

 * We outline some of the parameters here, and introduce the associated website
 * contributions of this paper are the following:
   1. overall picture: architecture, task and domain
-  2. performance of language-specific BERT models compared with the the mBERT
+  2. performance of language-specific BERT models compared with the mBERT
   3. website to interactively explore SOTA models

 # 2 Bidirectional Encoder Representations from Transformers 2